SWAT

 Saidu-Sharif, 28th May 1928, eldest son of

 Major-General H.H.
-Miangul Abdul Haq Jehanzeb,
+Miangul Muhammad ‘Abdu’l Haq Jehanzeb,

 Ghazi-i-Millat, Wali of Swat, HPk, HQA, CIE, by his wife,

-the elder daughter Miangul Shahzada Abdul Manan, educ.
+the elder daughter Miangul Shahzada ‘Abdu’l Manan, educ.

-Guides Cav.
-(Queen Victoria's Own) 1950, ADC to the
+Guides Cavalry(Queen Victoria’s Own) 1950, ADC to the

 of Fath ul-Mulk, Khan Bahadur Hazrat 'Ali, sometime Chief